Life Starts Now: Commercial performance

 The album debuted at number three on the Billboard 200, selling 79,000 copies in the US in its first week, thus becoming the band's highest-charting album in the US to date.
-The album also debuted on the Billboard Top Rock Albums chart at number two, along with "Break" which peaked at number one on the Billboard Rock Songs chart and "The Good Life" at number 52 on the Canadian Hot 100 and number one on Billboard Rock Songs chart.
-With the exception of "Lost in You", all of the band's singles from the album topped the Billboard rock song charts.
-In July 2010, the album had sold 398,826 units in the US.
+The album also debuted on the Billboard Top Rock Albums chart at number two.
+The album's lead single "Break" peaked at number 26 on the Canadian Hot 100, as well as number one on the Billboard Hot Rock & Alternative Songs chart.
+"The Good Life" at number 52 on the Canadian Hot 100 and number one on Billboard Hot Rock & Alternative Songs chart.
+With the exception of "Lost in You", all of the band's singles from the album topped the Billboard Mainstream Rock chart.
+As of July 2010, the album had sold 398,826 units in the US.